Taiwan Companies: Chunghwa Telecom

 AI-First Strategy

-Chunghwa Telecom announced its 2025 "AI-Driven Future" initiative, planning to integrate AI technology across all business processes.
-From customer service and network operations to new product development, AI will become the core of competitive advantage.
+Chunghwa Telecom has announced that in 2025 it will “activate the future with AI,” planning to introduce AI technology into all business processes.
+From customer service and network operations and maintenance to new product development, AI will become the core of the company’s competitive advantage.

 References